 Awards and Honors

 Stone has been awarded multiple artist in residence fellowships including the Ucross Foundation, The Jentel Artist Foundation, Brush Creek Foundation for the Arts, Virginia Center of Creative Arts and the National Park Service.
 These fellowships provide her with concentrated focus for creating original work while engaging in stimulating intellectual dialog with other artists.

-Stone was a finalist for the Clarence John Laughlin award in 2017, nominated for the Baum Award for Emerging American Photographer in 2016 and was awarded the top Portfolio Review Prize at PhotoNOLA 2013, her first review, which resulted in a solo show at the New Orleans Photo Alliance Gallery in 2014.
+Stone was recently awarded the Montana Fellowship in 2019 from the LEAW Foundation for a residency at the Virginia Center of Creative Art.
+She was also a finalist for the Clarence John Laughlin award in 2017, nominated for the Baum Award for Emerging American Photographer in 2016 and was awarded the top Portfolio Review Prize at PhotoNOLA 2013, her first review, which resulted in a solo show at the New Orleans Photo Alliance Gallery in 2014.
 She worked as an artist in schools from two grants from the Montana Arts Council in 2011.

 Solo and Group Exhibitions